feldera/feldera/docs/cloud.md

 ```

 This uses CloudFormation behind-the-scenes to bring up an EKS cluster named
-`feldera-eks` with three worker nodes (m5.large EC2 instances, specified in
+`feldera-eks` with three EC2 on-demand instances as worker nodes,
-managedNodeGroups), running in a newly created dedicated VPC.
+running in a newly created dedicated VPC.
 It should take
 roughly 15-20 minutes.

 `eksctl` will create the VPC in the `us-west-1` region which will run the EKS